leila68/Axb/doc/Readme.md

 <br>
 ![graph1](https://github.com/leila68/Axb/blob/master/doc/graphM2.png "graph1")

-<div align="left"> Figure 2: The performance CSR, CSC variants of SpMV  </div>
+<div align="left"> Figure 2: The performance of CSR and CSC variants of SpMV  </div>
 <br>

-Figure 3 shows the performance of the diagonal variants of SpMV compared with CSC and CSR variants for the randomly generated banded matrices.
+Figure 3 shows the performance of the diagonal variants of SpMV compared with CSC and CSR variants for some randomly generated banded matrices.
 As shown, the diagonal2 variant has the best performance because of its spatial locality and due to its compact storage format.
 <br>

 ![graph1](https://github.com/leila68/Axb/blob/master/doc/graphM1.png "graph1")

-<div align="left"> Figure 3: The performance CSR, CSC, diagonal1 and diagonal2 variants of SpMV  </div>
+<div align="left"> Figure 3: The performance of CSR, CSC, diagonal1 and diagonal2 variants of SpMV  </div>
 <br>

 #### 3-2- SpTRSV performance
-Figure 4 shows the performance of SpTRSV for both CSC and CSR.
-As shown, the performance of SpTRSV follow a similar trend to SpMV where the CSR variant outperforms the CSC one in most matrices.<br>
+Figure 4 shows the performance of SpTRSV for both CSC and CSR formats.
+As shown, the performance of SpTRSV follow a similar trend to SpMV where the CSR variant outperforms the CSC in most matrices.<br>

 ![graph1](https://github.com/leila68/Axb/blob/master/doc/graph1.png "graph1")